git-town/git-town/website/src/preferences/code-hosting-platform.md

 git-town.code-hosting-platform=<github|gitlab|bitbucket|gitea>
 ```

-To talk to the API of your code hosting service, Git Town needs to know which
+To talk to the API of your code hosting platform, Git Town needs to know which
-code hosting service (GitHub, Gitlab, Bitbucket, etc) you use.
+code hosting platform (GitHub, Gitlab, Bitbucket, etc) you use.
 Git Town can
 automatically figure out the code hosting platform by looking at the URL of the
 `origin` remote.
 In cases where that's not successful, for example when using
-private instances of code hosting services, you can tell Git Town which code
+private instances of code hosting platforms, you can tell Git Town which code
-hosting service you use via the _code-hosting-platform_ preference.
+hosting platform you use via the _code-hosting-platform_ preference.
 To set it,
 run

 ```